privacy policy

 • from publicly available sources of information.

-Where we collect sensitive information, such as health information about individuals, we will do so only with your consent, where it is provided voluntarily or where otherwise authorised by law.
-You are not obliged to provide any information and consent to hold particular information can be withdrawn at any time.
+Where we collect sensitive information about you, such as health information, we will do so only with your consent, where it is provided voluntarily or where otherwise authorised by law.

 You can be anonymous or use a pseudonym when dealing with Snowdome, unless: